achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 storeroom contains
-just the right chemicals you need to build a makeshift explosive, or you can declare what’s hidden in your pockets or the fact that you know someone in a foreign city.
+just the right chemicals you need to build a makeshift explosive, or you can declare what's hidden in your pockets or the fact that you know someone in a foreign city.
 Is there an interesting scene happening